saniatabassum19/Airbnb-Price-Prediction/README.md

 - The model trains on `Airbnb Data/Airbnb_Data.csv` when the app starts.
 - The prediction output is transformed from a log price to a USD nightly price.
 - Advanced latitude/longitude inputs are optional.

-## License

-This project is provided as-is for demonstration and experimentation.